Data Source Overview

 - Submitted anonymously - no registration or personal identification required

-- Structured fields include phone number, caller type classification, safety rating, and written description
+- Structured fields include phone number, caller type classification, contact channel, and written description

 - Reports are moderated through automated and human review processes